chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 Session 2 wraps up the first articer episode from session 1 and begins the next adventure to recover the technologies stolen from Magmatic.
 This session may introduce PCs to the cults of Aarok, the Molten Dread, and his foil, Gotnafiskr, the God Fish.

 Aarok is a dwarf who ascended to godhood as the avatar of dwarven identity and master of the forge.
 He holds dominion over renewal through descruction and transformation by fire.
 He is a dwarven nationalist hero and the subject of cult worship.
 He may be reincarnetd during this campaign.
-If he is, he may choose Root or Jem as a lieutenant and begin a war against the humans, elves, and woodland dwarves, but the targets he chooses and the objectives he pursues will all be mant to help him restore his foil and love, Gotnafiskr.
+If he is, he may choose Root or Jem as a lieutenant and begin a war against the humans, elves, and woodland dwarves, but the targets he chooses and the objectives he pursues will all be meant to help him restore his foil and love, Gotnafiskr.
 Aarok may not let his lieutenant know this, and if his lieutenant finds out, they may turn on Aarok and try to ususrp his godhood and domains.

-Gotnafiskr is a dwarven god embodied by a fish or female figure with wavy hair who represents the unity of the worlds above and below ground.
+Gotnafiskr is a dwarven god embodied by a sea serpent (the god fish) or female figure with wavy hair who represents the unity of the worlds above and below ground.
 She is the source of water, but also its movement, its ever-changing nature, its destructive power, its wealth in bringing goods to trade over rivers and seas, and its power to temper, finish, and strengthen dwaven crafts.
 She represents being shaped and strengthened by water into your true form (even if it's dead and drowning).
-She is the subject of more obscure and infrequent cult worship than Aarok, as male power tropes have elevated Aarok in th dwarven pantheon above all others, although the dwarven gods were meant to serve as foils and complements to one another - the strike of the hammer and the silence in between those strikes.
+She is the subject of more obscure and infrequent cult worship than Aarok, as male power tropes have elevated Aarok in th dwarven pantheon above her, although the dwarven gods were meant to serve as foils and complements to one another - the strike of the hammer and the silence in between those strikes.

 There is a single, forgotten myth held only among some ancient dwarven clans that Aarok and Gotnafiskr were once married, that the dwarves are their offspring, and that they died together when Mount Cineris erupted and poisoned the wasteland with the heavy metal from the deep earth because humans (Risk Eaters) awoke in the middle of the earth and, ignorant of its beauty, destroyed everything in their path to get to the surface and spread like magma over the world.
 There are other stories about their balance, but they have been interpreted by Aarok's followers as stories of strife and conflict, rather than of cooperation and resolution between him and Gotnafiskr.